Zach LaVine NBA Preview vs. the Heat

 Heat 2022-23 Defensive Insights

-- The Heat were ranked second in the NBA defensively last year, allowing 109.8 points per contest.
+- Conceding 109.8 points per game last season made the Heat the second-ranked team in the league defensively.

-- On the boards, the Heat gave up 41.9 rebounds per contest last season, sixth in the league in that category.
+- The Heat allowed 41.9 rebounds on average last year, sixth in the NBA.

-- In terms of assists, the Heat were ranked 14th in the NBA defensively last season, giving up 25.6 per game.
+- Giving up an average of 25.6 assists last year, the Heat were the 14th-ranked squad in the league.

-- The Heat were the 28th-ranked team in the league in terms of allowing three-pointers last year, conceding 13.1 makes per contest.
+- In terms of three-point defense, the Heat were 28th in the league last season, allowing 13.1 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!